cgnorthcutt/cgnorthcutt.github.io/README.md

 {:start="1"}
     1. Do work that empowers people, especially the underpriveledged.
     2. The "smarter" person is just the one who studied more than you.
-    3. Work seroiusly, but don't take yourself too seriously 😉
+    3. Work seriously, but don't take yourself too seriously 😉

 * **People**
 {:start="4"}
     4. Spend your time with people you admire.
     5. Be curious, not judgemental.
-    6. Nothing good gets away.
-If it got away, it was probably bad.
+    6. Loosen your grip.
+Nothing good gets away.
+    7. The worst problem on Earth (and hardest to solve) is bad parenting.

 * **Learn**
 {:start="7"}
-    7. Stop asking why.
+    8. Stop asking why.
 Start asking why not?
-    8. Never stop welcoming new experiences.
+    9. Never stop welcoming new experiences.
-    9. To know yourself, you must embrace failure and seek discomfort.
     10. Think about what you want to say.
 Say it.
 Stop.

+* **Self**
+{:start="10"}
+    10. To know yourself, you must embrace failure and seek discomfort.
+    11. Exploit your strengths, but spend your time on your weaknesses.

 When asked if I like rap, I recommend [PomDP the PhD rapper](https://phdrapper.com).